 Southern Utah University graduate and undergraduate students are eligible for our counseling services.
 Partners of students may also be seen but only as part of couple counseling.
 Faculty and staff may access any of our professional staff for consultation regarding student concerns.
-Faculty and staff who wish to seek counseling should contact the SUU Employee Assistance Program from Blomquist Hale at 800-926-9619.
+Faculty and staff who wish to seek counseling should contact the SUU Employee Assistance Program from Behavioral Healthcare Options at 800-280-3782.

 Does counseling really help?

 For many students counseling does enhance the university experience, both personally and academically.
 Meeting with a counselor is an opportunity to explore expectations and concerns and determine possible courses of action or resolution.
 In a confidential, objective, and safe setting, students can explore life’s challenges and success’ and establish ways of interacting with the world in healthy ways.

 If I am in group, how much personal information do I have to share?